 RallyCross is designed to be a legal, low-risk time trial at speeds typically 50 MPH or less.
 Rather than emphasize raw speed, RallyCross offers an intense driving experience that rewards skilled car control on a twisty course.
 The potential for damage is kept to a minimum, thus allowing a variety of drivers and cars to participate at low cost.

 What Kind of Car Do I Need?

 No special rally car is needed.
 Any factory hardtop vehicle passing a basic safety inspection is fine, so your daily-driven sedan on street tires is perfect for Rallycross.
-For safety reasons, rollover-prone vehicles such as SUVs, 4x4's, and many full-sized trucks may not be allowed to compete.
-SCCA insurance does not currently allow side-by-sides, homebrew buggies, ATVs, or anything like that.
+For safety reasons, rollover-prone vehicles such as some SUVs, 4x4's, and many full-sized trucks may not be allowed to compete.
+Non-production-based vehicles may be allowed under select circumstances (read on).
 If you have any questions about the eligibility of your vehicle, contact an event official before the day of the event.